New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Later life mortgages are designed specifically for those aged 55 and over who may be looking for additional finance against their retirement home.
 Generally speaking, these types of mortgage products can offer more flexible terms and lending criteria than standard agreements as long as borrowers meet certain affordability checks set by the Prudential Regulation Authority.

-When exploring later-life mortgages, there are a few key things to consider, such as the loan’s length (or term), which should ultimately depend on the borrower’s age and whether they have any existing debts that need paying off.
+When exploring later-life mortgages, a few key things to consider, such as the loan’s length (or term), which should ultimately depend on the borrower’s age and whether they have any existing debts that need paying off.
 Plus, an arrangement fee could be charged to cover all legal costs associated with setting up an agreement.

-Equity Release with Barclays
+Equity Release with Barclays with no monthly interest payments

 Equity release is an increasingly popular option for retirees wanting to remain in their homes.
 With Barclays, it offers a range of flexible fixed-rate remortgage options that could be just what you’re looking for.